14sudharsan/MacAddress/README.md

-Step 2 Invoke the following command to execute wrapper script
+Step 2 Invoke the following command to execute wrapper script  with the

-# Usage
+First argument as MacAddress , Second argument as Apikey and Third argument with below options

 cd MacAddress

 ./setup-getmacid.sh

-Please wait for a while docker building an image from dockerfile

-Once successfully Docker container spawn from docker image

-Then you will get an prompt like stated below from the docker container

 Enter the MacAddress : Enter valid mac address